We are Aubrey and Olivia, an identical twin violin-cello folk duo from Chandler, Arizona.

 Aubrey Breen

-In May 2022, she traveled to Jerusalem with the Folk Choir to record The Passion, for which she arranged string parts.
-Her other projects involving the choir include arranging and performing Joe Troop’s “Rearrange My Heart” and coordinating and playing cello in the choir’s Spring 2023 tour on the East Coast, including The Town Hall (NYC), Strathmore (Bethesda, MD) and The Byham Theater (Pittsburgh, PA).
-She loves trading music recommendations and reading.
+Aubrey Breen is a cellist, vocalist, and songwriter based in Boston, MA.
+She recently graduated from the University of Notre Dame where she studied music and theology.
+While at Notre Dame, she performed with the Notre Dame Folk Choir.
+In May 2022, she traveled to Jerusalem with the choir to record The Passion, for which she arranged string parts.
+Her other projects involving the choir include arranging and performing Joe Troop’s “Rearrange My Heart,” and coordinating and playing cello in the choir’s Spring 2023 East Coast tour, which included venues like The Town Hall (NYC), Strathmore (Bethesda, MD) and The Byham Theater (Pittsburgh, PA).

 Olivia Breen